Asif Ali Zardari: Early life and education

 Zardari was born on 26 July 1955 in Karachi, Federal Capital Territory (present-day Sindh) to a prominent Sindhi-Baloch family, and received his upbringing and education in Karachi.
-He belongs to the Zardari family and is the only son of Hakim Ali Zardari, a tribal chief and prominent landowner, and Bilquis Sultana Zardari.
+He belongs to the Zardari family and is the only son of Hakim Ali Zardari, the chief of the Baloch Zardari tribe and prominent landowner, and Bilquis Sultana Zardari.
 His paternal grandmother was of Iraqi descent, while his mother was the granddaughter of Hassan Ali Effendi, a Sindhi educationist with Turkish roots who is known as the founder of the Sindh Madressatul Islam.

-In his youth, he led a polo team known as the Zardari Four and pracised boxing.
+In his youth, he led a polo team known as the Zardari Four and practised boxing.
 His father owned Bambino—a famous cinema in Karachi—and donated movie equipment to his school.
 He appeared in a 1969 movie, Salgira, as a child.

 Academic record and disputed claims

 Zardari's academic background remains a question mark.
 He received his primary education from Karachi Grammar School.
 His official biography says he graduated from Cadet College, Petaro in 1972.
 He went to St Patrick's High School, Karachi from 1973 to 1974; a school clerk says he failed his final examination there.
 In March 2008, he claimed he had graduated from the London School of Business Studies with a bachelor of education degree in the early 1970s.
 Zardari's official biography states he also attended Pedinton School in Britain.
 His British education, however, has not been confirmed, and a search did not turn up any Pedinton School in London.
 The issue of his diploma was contentious because a 2002 rule required candidates for Parliament to hold a college degree, but the rule was overturned by Pakistan's Supreme Court in April 2008.